mother reaching out to child who is having a struggle with emotions

 Read that again.
 Let it sink in.

 Deon needs, not wants, you to help him figure out how to handle this challenge.
 Not just tell him you don’t have the cup.
+Your job is to co-regulate Deon’s emotions so the two of you can work through this problem together.
+And, of course, there can be discussion of what to do instead of throwing a cup.

 kids shoes on pavement with lots of arrows in different directions signifying uncertainty about which direction to go